Also known as: The Soul Forger, Father of a Thousand Hungry Young

 Astrasza is actually based on the Spelljammer Astro-sphinx.
 Spelljammer has some pretty out there designs.

-This page will contain all the work NecrosisBob has done to develop the Greylands for the story setting, both requests on Patreon and spontaneous inspirations adopted for use in the main story.
+This page contains work NecrosisBob has done to develop the Greylands for the story setting, both requests on Patreon and spontaneous inspirations adopted in the main story.

 Greylord and Gavin's Patroness